Orange Cobra Table Lamp

 Manufacturer: To be appraised.

-Other versions: Probably a one off.
+Other versions: This Cobra table lamp is probably a one off.

 This table lamp was sold as a lamp made in the 1970s, 1980s, but it is something completely different, it is brand new.
 It was acquired in Marseilles, France in the summer of 2018 on Ebay.